NIAF’s New York Spring Gala is SOLD OUT!

 Donate to the Italian American Relief Fund

-Earthquakes struck Central Italy in August 2016, and again more recently in January 2017.
-NIAF’s Italian American Relief Fund is dedicated to providing relief for the victims and helping to rebuild devastated areas.
+Earthquakes struck Central Italy in August 2016, and again in January 2017.
+NIAF’s Italian American Relief Fund provides relief for the victims and helps to rebuild devastated areas.
 The Italian American community’s heartfelt response has been amazing.
 You can be part of it.
 All donations, large or small, are welcome and appreciated.

 Shop at AmazonSmile and Support NIAF!

-Shop online at Amazon and support the work of NIAF: Simply, go to http://smile.amazon.com/ch/52-1071723 and select the National Italian American Foundation as your charity of choice and the AmazonSmile Foundation will donate 0.5 percent of the purchase price from your eligible AmazonSmile purchases to NIAF.
+You can support the work of NIAF at no cost to you!
+Simply, go to http://smile.amazon.com/ch/52-1071723 and select the National Italian American Foundation as your charity of choice.
+The AmazonSmile Foundation will donate 0.5 percent of the purchase price from your eligible AmazonSmile purchases to NIAF.
 AmazonSmile offers the same selection and low prices as Amazon and customers can still use their Amazon account, the only difference is customers are now also donating to a great cause!

 The Italian American Podcast

 The National Italian American Foundation is proud to be the official sponsor of The Italian American Podcast, the first podcast dedicated to helping Italian Americans learn about and celebrate their brilliant heritage.
 The hosts, Anthony Fasano and Dolores Alfieri, interview celebrities and nonnas alike, bringing you an authentic Italian American experience.
-Listen to the Podcast’s latest episode here: http://ow.ly/qZRI301LHRm
+Listen to the Podcast’s latest episodes and learn about their new, personalized heritage trips here: http://ow.ly/qZRI301LHRm

 Join NIAF Today!

 Do you want to be part of a larger Italian American community?
-Now’s the time to join the National Italian American Foundation!
+Join the National Italian American Foundation!
 Membership with NIAF celebrates your family heritage and supports future generations of Italian Americans.
 Our core mission is to preserve Italian American heritage, strengthen the ties that bind the United States and Italy, and support through scholarships, grants and other programs the education of new generations of Italian Americans.
-By joining, you not only will help us fulfill that mission but you’ll also enjoy many new member benefits, including:
+By joining, you not only will help us fulfill that mission but you’ll also enjoy many member benefits, including:

 - Opportunities to network with prominent political and business leaders